SrIzan10/mainwebsite/README.md

 My public face on the wild internet.

 Hosted on Vercel.
-Made with React, Typescript, Markdown and Material UI.
+Made with Next.js, Typescript, Markdown and Material UI.

 URL: https://srizan.dev